locus313/macos-wireless-autoswitch/README.md

 * bash (recommend version 4+)

-Clone the repo, download a source zip or copy the shell scripts as needed.
+Clone the repo or download a source zip.

 run the install script